-Optional Practical Training Program (OPT) for Graduates with Student Visas
+Optional Practical Training (OPT) Legal Guidance for International Students

 If you are a foreign student studying in the United States, you might qualify for Optional Practical Training (OPT) after you have completed your studies, which will allow you to extend your stay in the U.S. and to obtain an Employment Authorization Document.
 This is referred to as Post-Completion Optional Practical Training and it will permit you to seek employment and obtain work experience before departing the U.S.